ryan4yin/nixos-rk3588/README.md

 1. Build U-Boot using this Flake.
    - Since no customization is required for U-Boot, it's also possible to directly use the precompiled U-Boot from Armbian or the hardware vendor.
 2. Build the NixOS rootfs using this Flake, leveraging the kernel and device tree provided by Armbian.
+   - To make all the hardware features available, we need to add its firmwares to the rootfs.
+Since there is no customization required for the firmwares too, we can directly use the precompiled firmwares from Armbian & Vendor.

 Related Armbian projects: